College Football Playoff Bracket Prediction: Buckeyes Sitting Pretty at No. 1

 Why the College Football Playoff is expanding

 Clamor to expand the Playoff began even before we saw the first display of the four-team format in 2014.
 The four-team format had its perks, namely that it was a step in the direction of including more of the national college football landscape.
-But not even all of the Power Five conferences could fit their respective champions into that format.
+However, not even all of the Power Five conferences could fit their respective champions into that format.

 Sure, that problem would have been fixed by the unfortunate demise of the Pac-12, but that still would have left out the 62 teams in the Group of Five, not to mention the possible complicating factors of Notre Dame, Oregon State, and Washington State.

 Giving all 134 college football teams a genuine chance at the national championship should have always been part of the format, and it is a welcomed return to what makes this sport great.
 Is it likely that the MAC champion will crack the field?
 No, but if Miami (OH) or Northern Illinois goes to Notre Dame this year and springs an upset on its way to a 13-0 season, then it probably would be included in the 12-team format as the fifth-highest-ranked conference champion.
-And guess what, the Huskies have now turned that hypothetical into a possibility.
+And guess what, the Huskies briefly turned that hypothetical into a possibility.

 Furthermore, the selection committee excluding the No. 12 team in the country — a 10-2 Oklahoma last year, a 10-2 Washington in 2022, and an 11-2 Pittsburgh in 2021 — will upset far fewer people than excluding the No. 5 team in the country from the title hunt, particularly after that team was a 13-0 ACC champion Florida State last year.